jmpinit/old-blog/_posts/2014-06-01-calculator_childhood_synthpack.md

 tags: []
 ---

 All of these programs were designed to interact with my [calculator synthesizer backpack](http://www.hackniac.com/posts/ti_calculator_synthesizer_backpack.html).
-An AVR running a simulated SID chip (from the Commodore64) and glue interfacing code was plugged into the calculator's link port.
+An AVR running a simulated SID chip (from the Commodore 64) and glue interfacing code was plugged into the calculator's link port.
 The calculator could set registers in the SID emulation to make music.

 #### SENDBYTE